mickelson/attract/Layouts.md

    * name - the name of an image/video file to show.
-If a relative path is provided (i.e. "bg.png") it is assumed to be relative to the current layout directory.
+If a relative path is provided (i.e. "bg.png") it is assumed to be relative to the current layout directory (or the plugin directory, if called from  a plugin script).
+If a relative path is provided and the layout/plugin is contained in a .zip file, Attract-Mode will open the corresponding file stored inside of the .zip.
 Supported image formats are: PNG, JPEG, GIF, BMP and TGA.
 Videos can be in any format supported by FFmpeg.
 One or more "Magic Tokens" can be used in the name, in which case Attract-Mode will automatically update the image/video file appropriately in response to user navigation.
-For example "man/[Manufacturer]" will load the file corresponding to the manufacturer's name from the man subdirectory of the layout (example: "man/Konami.png").
+For example "man/[Manufacturer]" will load the file corresponding to the manufacturer's name from the man subdirectory of the layout/plugin (example: "man/Konami.png").
 When Magic Tokens are used, the file extension specified in `name` is ignored (if present) and Attract-Mode will load any supported media file that matches the Magic Token.
 See [Magic Tokens](#magic) for more info.